-“former office” means —
+former office means —

 (a) the Manager of the Harbour and Light Department; or

 (b) the General Manager of the Department of Marine and Harbours.

 (2) Unless the contrary intention appears, a reference in any law or document to a former department is to be read and construed as a reference to the Department.